soul-lang/SOUL/docs/SOUL_Language.md

 The 'input' or 'output' keyword is followed by the name of its type, which may be:

-- `stream` a continuous stream of values of the type which follows.
+- `stream` a sequence of values (one per time interval for the processor) of the type which follows.
 The type must be a primitive or vector.
 - `value` an instantaneous value which can be changed at any moment, with no guarantee of temporal accuracy.
-(An example use-case could be a master volume control)
+(An example use-case could be a master volume control).
-- `event` a stream of sample-accurate event callbacks which hold a user-specified type
+- `event` a sequence of sample-accurate event callbacks which hold a user-specified type.

 A processor must have *at least one output*.
 Because processors can only interact with the outside world via their endpoints, a processor with no outputs would be unable to do anything useful.